willyii/CS247-BlockChain/README.md

   - maybe three or more nodes?
   - bounce coin for miner who find it out

+## June 2, 2020:
+- ***Done***:
+  - Random transaction function
+  - bonus transaction for miner
+  - Support more than two nodes
+  - Banlance feature

+- ***TODO***:
+  - Singature
+  - increase the number of transaction in each block when length of chain up to 100 or higher
+  - PPT and report

-- ***Usage***
+- ***Usage***:
-  - Enter project folder
+  - Enter the project folder
-  - Use command "python3 app.py --port 5000" to start one node. this node will have 50 coins as initial
-  - Use command "python3 app.py --port 100" to start another node in other terminal.
-  - Visit http://0.0.0.0:5000/ to trigger one transaction.
-In this transaction, 5000 will send 50 coins to 100.
-Then every guys starts to mine.
-You will see which one will mined out the block in terminal
+  - Using command ""./start.sh"".
+It will start 5 nodes with ip 0.0.0.0 and port 100, 200, 300, 400, 500
+  - You can visit http://0.0.0.0:+prot, like http://0.0.0.0:400/ to see the status of this node.
+If this node have balance more than 1.
+It will trigger a transaction to random node with random money
+  - If you see the false in "message", that means have problem in get random transaction.
+In most time, it due to lack of balance
+  - Use command ""ps"" to find your process and use command ""kill"" to kill them.
+The output of the nodes are in no*.log file
+  - Good Luck